 A Stroll through the Fenway

 The MFA and Gardner museums are both located around the Back Bay Fens, an urban oasis in the Fenway area of Back Bay.
-Although the Fenway is certainly best known and most widely visited for “its park” (i.e,, Fenway Park), the Fens was designed by famed landscape architect Frederick Law Olmstead as part of his “Emerald Necklace, a belt of green nature that is laced around and through the city.
+Although the Fenway is certainly best known and most widely visited for “its park” (Fenway Park), famed landscape architect Frederick Law Olmstead designed it as part of his “Emerald Necklace, a belt of green nature that is laced around and through the city.

 Although a stroll through this urban oasis is worth a detour on its own, it just happens to be right on the way between the museums and the Back Bay.
-It is also home of the Victory Gardens, one of only two of the remaining gardens established though the U.S. during World War II.
+It is also home to the Victory Gardens, one of only two remaining gardens established through the U.S. during World War II.
 Although some of the privately farmed plots are still dedicated to their original purpose of growing vegetables, most are now dedicated to flowers.
-While actual entry into these beautiful plots is limited to those who actually farm them, all are, as shown below, open for viewing and enjoyment by everyone.
+While actual entry into these beautiful plots is limited to those who actually farm them, all are open for viewing and enjoyment by everyone.